A woman reviews her credit report on her phone.

 • A copy of your credit report with the disputed items highlighted

 When you submit your dispute, explain in detail what the error is and why it’s wrong.
 Be sure to include supporting documents, like a copy of the email or letter with the right information.
-The Consumer Financial Protection Bureau (CFPB) also recommends that you copy any documents you send and keep them for your personal records.
+It’s a good idea to keep a copy of any documents you send for your personal records.

 How to dispute an error on your credit report